0xNullLight/Project-3/README.md

 ## Usage

-After installation, launch the app to search for vehicles, compare them and add your preferred vehicle to the shopping cart for purchase.
+After installation, launch the app and take the quiz.

+How to launch the application:
-* Npm Build
+*
-* Npm Seed
+*
-* Npm Start
+*

 ## Testing